vinhhoala/ENACT-Business-Models/BusinessModels/RCA.md

       <b>KPIs</b>
     </td>
     <td rowspan="1">
-      <p>KPI1: Acceptance as a backlog entry in APM development, KPI2: Inclusion in a PI plan for  future development and deployment </p>
+      <p>KPI1: Acceptance in helping in decision making for the mitigation of detected incidents, KPI2: Inclusion in an innovation plan for  future development and deployment</p>
     </td>
       </tr>
     <tr>